CrystalRedmon/weekend-redux-feedback-loop-1/INSTRUCTIONS.md

 There will be 4 views for the form parts.

 The parts:
-- How are you feeling today?
+- How are you feelingstoday?
 ![feeling](wireframes/feeling.png)
 - How well are you understanding the content?
 ![understanding](wireframes/understanding.png)